willemclarke/Grinny-Bot/readme.md

 - Project was also used as a springboard to learn TypeScript
 - Also greatly improved my understanding of working with APIs to fetch data, dealing with promises and creating type interfaces

-- First feature was a simple weather feature so we can simply type in the chat and see eachothers weather conditions:
+- First feature was a simple weather functionality so we can simply type in the chat and see eachothers weather conditions:

   <p float="center">
     <img src="https://i.gyazo.com/af2e1fa5f2ca55e61a8910d91502b270.png">